davidlj95/ngx/projects/ngx-meta/e2e/README.md

 ### WebStorm run configurations

-There are many run configurations `ngx-meta/e2e:` in WebStorm to help you run E2E tests and see results right in the IDE
+There are many run configurations `ngx-meta/e2e:` in WebStorm to help you run E2E tests and see results right in the IDE.
+Remember to serve an example app to test against first.

-Remember to serve an example app first.
+There's also a run configuration to perform all the setup (including coverage), create an example app using latest Angular supported version, build it, serve it and run all tests.
+Can be very useful to locally check the coverage of E2E tests.

 ## Quirks